Airfirm/nlp-02-text-preprocessing/README.md

 Web Mining and Applied NLP focus on retrieving, processing, and analyzing text from the web and other digital sources.
 This course builds those capabilities through working projects.

+## Project Enhancements

+This project was expanded beyond basic text preprocessing to answer additional analytical and business-focused questions.
+In addition to inspecting raw text, tokenization, lowercasing, punctuation removal, and stop word removal, the updated script now also explores:

+- most frequent cleaned tokens
+- common two-word phrases (bigrams)
+- vocabulary diversity using unique token counts and type-token ratio
+- shortest and longest text records
+- business-category keyword counts such as price, service, quality, and delivery

+These enhancements make the project more useful for real-world text analysis tasks such as customer feedback analysis, complaint monitoring, topic discovery, and trend identification.

+## Key Insights

+The updated analysis showed that preprocessing is only the first step in text analysis.
+After cleaning the text, it became easier to identify repeated words, common phrases, and broader themes.
+Adding bigram analysis and business-category counts made the results more meaningful and easier to connect to practical business problems.

+## Challenges

+One challenge in this project was debugging a Polars data type error caused by mixing integer and float values in the same DataFrame column.
+This was resolved by restructuring the vocabulary summary into separate columns.
+This highlighted the importance of checking data types carefully when building analytical summaries.

+## Suggestions for Future Improvements

+Possible future improvements include:
+- sentiment analysis
+- topic modeling
+- word cloud visualizations
+- named entity recognition
+- exporting summary tables to CSV for reporting

 In the age of generative AI, durable skills are grounded in real work: setting up a professional environment, reading and running code,